 Local governments are prohibited from imposing penalties, fees, or taxes on carbon or carbon use, including but not limited to the carbon content of fuels or electricity in the transportation sector.

-The sale of electricity by public EV charging stations is subject to a tax of $0.03 per kilowatt-hour.
+The sale of electricity by public EV charging stations with a capacity greater than 25 kilowatts is subject to a tax of $0.03 per kilowatt-hour.
 EV charging stations at private residences or homeowners’ associations are exempt.
 Tax revenue will be apportioned to the highway restricted account.

 Electric Vehicle (EV) and Plug-In Hybrid Electric Vehicle (PHEV) Annual Fee

 In addition to standard registration fees, EVs and PHEVs are subject to an annual fee.
-Fee amounts vary based on gross vehicle weight rating (GVWR):
+Fee amounts vary based on vehicle class (unladen gross weight):

 The revenue from the annual fee will be apportioned to the highway restricted account.
 Beginning July 1, 2028, EV registration fees will be reduced by 30% for private residents.